|AT A GLANCE||PRICING||HEADLINE|

 Moving on to temperature regulation.
 Although the company likes to call its top layer “cooling,” we actually think this bed sleeps more temperature neutral.
 The bed won’t cause you to heat up during the night, but it also won’t cool you down.
 Rather, external factors, like what climate you live in or how much you use your air conditioner, will have more of an effect on your sleeping temperature throughout the night.

-The Casper mattress is a 10″ thick all-foam bed that is comprised of four layers.
-Like Puffy, it starts with a thick layer of dense support foam on the bottom.
+The Original Casper mattress is a 12″ thick all-foam bed that is comprised of four layers.
+It starts with a thick layer of dense support foam on the bottom to provide a solid foundation.
 Next is a layer of what the company calls its “Zoned Support Foam.“ This layer was added to the mattress in early 2018.
 It’s actually split into thirds.
 The top and bottom thirds are bit softer (where you need more pressure relief) and the middle third is bit firmer (where you need more support).

 On top of that is a layer of memory foam and then a layer of open-cell proprietary foam on top.
 The top layer of foam gives the bed more of a soft, neutral-foam feel.